bermylle/covid19PH_live/README.md

 # COVID19 Cases in the Philippines
-> - A practice web application made with Flask.
-My goal here is to implement data retrieval from API and DB.
+> - A web application made with Flask.
+My goal here is to practice implementing data retrieval from API and DB to the flask app.
 > - deployed in Heroku : https://covid19ph-live.herokuapp.com/
 > - Data from John Hopkins University API https://ahmednafies.github.io/covid/john_hopkins/